discourje/development/README.md

 A protocol can be specified by the following constructs:
 - sendM [action from to]: Specifies a `send monitor` which validates that the current communication through the protocol is a send action with name `action` from `from` to `to`.
 - receiveM [action to from]: Specifies a `receive monitor` which validates that the current communication through the protocol is a receive action with name `action` to `from` from `to`.
-- choice [trueBranch falseBranch]: Specifies a `choice monitor` which validates the first monitor is both the `true and false branch` and continues on target branch when an action is verified.
+- choice [trueBranch falseBranch]: Specifies a `choice monitor` which validates the first monitor in both the `true and false branch` and continues on target branch when an action is verified.
-- recursion [name protocol]: Specifies a `recursion monitor` which recurs or ends when the protocol encounters a `recur![:status recur]` or `recur![:status end]` Recur is matched by name and also supports nesting!.
+- recursion [name protocol]: Specifies a `recursion monitor` which recurs or ends when the protocol encounters a `recur![:status recur]` or `recur![:status end]`.
+Recur is matched by name and also supports nesting!

 ```clojure
 (defn- defineHelloWorldProtocol